datafaker-net/datafaker/CONTRIBUTING.md

 ## Languages and countries

-Localization files are located in folder `src/main/resources`
+Localization files are located in folder `src/main/resources`.
-1. Country-specific values are stored in files `_COUNTRY.yml` (e.g. `_AL.yml` for Albania)
+1. Country-specific values are stored in files `_COUNTRY.yml` (e.g. `_AL.yml` for Albania).
-   * these are value that are the same in all languages in this country (e.g. phone country code, passport number pattern etc.)
+   * these are value that are the same in all languages in this country (e.g. phone country code, passport number pattern, etc.).
-2. Language-specific values are stored in files `language.yml` (e.g. `it.yml` for Italian)
+2. Language-specific values are stored in files `language.yml` (e.g. `it.yml` for Italian).
-   * these are cities, streets, names etc. in that languages.
+   * these are cities, streets, names etc. in that language.
-3. In files `language-COUNTRY.yml`, we store values specific for this language and country
+3. In files `language-COUNTRY.yml`, we store values specific for this language and country.
    * e.g. `ru-MD.yml` contains Moldovan city names in Russian language (that is widely used in Moldova).

-After adding a new country or language, don't forget to update
+After adding a new country or language, don't forget to update:
-* constant `net.datafaker.providers.base.Locality.LOCALES`
+* constant `net.datafaker.providers.base.Locality.LOCALES`.
-* tests in `LocalityTest.java`
+* tests in `LocalityTest.java`.